OBDS-Training/Help/content/en/docs/linux/working/loops/index.md

 ## Motivation

-Sets of commands can be enclosed in programmatical loops, that are repeated until all inputs are processed or a certain condition is met.
+When repeatedly executing the same set of commands on a series of inputs, loops can be used to:

+- Define a set of input.
+- Define a set of commands.
+- Execute the set of commands on the set of inputs.

 ## The for loop